roman-milk/roman-milk.github.io/good-girl-vs-slut.md

+===

- ****** Good Girl vs. Slut Ch.
-19 ****** byHiddenDevil_© "Fuck...fuck...gulp it down, baby..."
+"Fuck...fuck...gulp it down, baby..."
 The stage hand was staring down at Britney as the blonde slurped on his cock, watching her impressive tits dance back and forth as she bounced.
 Now, Trisha suddenly jolted as she felt someone kneeling behind her, and hands began to slide up and down her petite body.
 He was groping the slim cheerleader, eager to feel her slender curves, to enjoy the soft skin of the little brunette kneeling and gurgling in front of him.
 Trisha's skin tingled and prickled as his fingers slid up and over her plump tits, down her tiny waist, across the curves of her wiggling hips.
 It was such a thrill, to feel so on display, to know that this man was so lustful at the sight of her young body that he couldn't keep his hands off her.
 And then, she felt his hand sliding under her skirt, feeling the cheerleader's firm ass.
 His fingers glided across the insides of her slim thighs.
 They reached Trisha's thong – dripping wet with lust – and he felt what was buried deep underneath, what was making the cheerleader thrill and whimper with desire.

  Trisha let out a gasp as she felt the vibrator shifting in her cunt, and drool spilled out of the brunette's lips as she gurgled and moaned in response, her body shuddering and trembling.